 The Washington College Grant is available to individuals and a wide range of family sizes and incomes.
 Thanks for a law passed in 2019, more students than ever before qualify for state financial aid.
-For the 2020-21 school year, families of four making $53,000 or less per year will have the full cost of tuition covered by financial aid – guaranteed.
-Families who make more, up to $97,000 a year, will also get some level of financial aid.
+For the 2021-22 school year, people making $29,000 or less per year or families of four making $56,000 or less per year will have the full cost of tuition covered by financial aid – guaranteed.
+People making up to $53,000 per year and families of four making up to $102,000 per year will get some level of financial support.

 Federal Supplemental Educational Opportunity Grant

 The Federal Supplemental Educational Opportunity Grant helps students who have exceptional financial needs.
 Priority is given to Federal Pell Grant recipients.

 Student loans have to be paid back.
 You can get a loan from the federal government or from private lenders like banks and credit unions.
 Consider federal loans first.
 Generally speaking, the federal loan program provides better terms and more flexibility for repayment.

 Your college determines the amount you can borrow.

 Subsidized Stafford Loan (Direct Subsidized Loans)